-If like me, you are a sucker for a coastal scenery then you will likely fall in love with the epic views from the Lizard Point; all you see on the horizon is vast expanses of sea in all directions.
-On a sunny day when light glistens off the water it’s the sort of scenery that could melt the heart.
+If like me, you are a lover of coastal scenery then you will likely fall in love with the epic views from the Lizard Peninsula.
+On the horizon are sprawling views of vast expanses of sea in all directions.
+It’s incredible.
+On a sunny day when the rays sparkle on the water, it’s the sort of scenery that melts the heart.

 The view of the stunning but treacherous coastline of cliffs and manacles really speaks for itself.

-The winding pathway leads down to the disused lifeboat house where a number of wooden dinghys are kept.
+The winding pathway leads down to the disused lifeboat house where a number of wooden dinghies are kept.

 The surrounding grassy cliff area is home to colony of rabbits that are somewhat tame.
-The Lizard is a popular place for coastal walks and features some of Cornwall’s most dramatic coastline and due to its sub-tropical micro-climate it has some beautiful plants and flowers.
+The Lizard is a popular place for coastal walks and features some of Cornwall’s most dramatic coastline.
+Due to its subtropical microclimate it has some beautiful plants and flowers.

-If you go to one place in Cornwall then make it the Lizard Point; it’s a stunning place no matter what the season and taking a visit to the most southerly point of mainland Britain is something that I think everyone should do at least once – you definitely won’t regret it.
-Happy road-tripping!
+If you go to one place in Cornwall then make it the Lizard Peninsula.
+It’s a stunning place no matter what the season and paying a visit to the most southerly point of mainland Britain is something that I think everyone should do at least once – you definitely won’t regret it!